In our series of articles on contract management and artificial intelligence, we aim to draw a distinction between AI and automation.

 Requiring qualifications and experience, a business’s legal representatives are expensive assets that need to be deployed as efficiently as possible.

 And with even the most experienced legal representative having human limitations, the door is open for AI and Gatekeeper to play a crucial supporting role.

-For risk management, AI can be deployed in the following way:
+For risk management, AI data extraction can be deployed in the following way:

 - An initial version of a proposed contract is uploaded to Gatekeeper